Skip to content

 1. For your current provider: We have received a request from, and are acting for a specific financial institution, law firm, accounting firm, real estate agent, or any other service you've hired, which are legally required to perform identity checks to complete the service ("Current Provider").

-2. For future providers: In limited circumstances allowed by Applicable Laws, and only if you or your authorised person approves, we can also hold your personal information for future use by a service provider ("Future Provider").
+2. For future providers: In limited circumstances allowed by Applicable Laws, and only if you or your authorised person approves, we can also hold your personal information for future use by a Service Provider ("Future Provider").

 When we're handling your personal information for a Current Provider, we are doing it on their behalf in accordance with their legal requirement.
 In these cases, this policy doesn't apply.
 Any questions or requests about your personal information in this circumstance you must contact that Current Provider, and they'll instruct us if necessary.